turingschool/front-end-curriculum/lessons/redux-round-two.md

   - Actions: "ADD_TODO"

-   We have a form with a submit button, on click we need it to grab the value from the input field, give it an ID, and maybe indicate that it has not been completed on default.
+   We have a form with a submit button, on click we need it to grab the value from the input field.
 Our action object would look something like this:

 ```
   {
     type: "ADD_TODO",
-    payload: { data: "Go to the Vault", id: 1, completed: false }
+    payload: { text: "Go to the Vault" }
   }
 ```

 **TodoList:**
   - State:
     - Needs to have a list of todos (`[]`)
-    - Maybe something to indicate if a filter is turned on.

   - Actions: "TOGGLE_TODO"

     Each individual todo-list item will have an on click even that can mark itself as complete.
-When this happens, we need to update the todo list item and tell our other components.
+When this happens, we need to update the todo list item.
 The information needed to make this happen is simply the id of the todo-list item.

 ```
     {